zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

     try
         throw "First"
     catch ex
-        print "Inside catch for loop ":ex->catch_count
+        crt "Inside catch for loop ":ex->catch_count
         if ex->catch_count ge 5 then
-            print "We have exceeded our recursion count" stop
+            crt "We have exceeded our recursion count" stop
         end
         throw "Second"